 Expropriation is regulated by Legislative Decree 1192, “Framework Law for Acquisition and Expropriation of Real Estate, transfer of real estate owned by the State, freedom from interference and dictates other measures for the execution of infrastructure works”.
 According to this decree, expropriation constitutes the forced transfer of the right of private property, authorised only by express law of the congress in favour of the state, at the initiative of the executive power, regional governments or local governments, of property that is required for the execution of infrastructure works or for other reasons of public necessity or national security declared by law; and the expropriation requires payment of the fair market price in cash of the justified compensation, including compensation for eventual damages to the owner.

 As a matter of principle, onerous transfers of real property are taxed with income tax and alcabala tax.

 Here, the seller is the one that pays tax.
-The income tax rate in these cases varies depending on who performs the operation, as follows:
+The income tax rate in these cases varies depending on who performs the operation.

 Here, the buyer is the one that pays tax.
 This tax is determined applying a rate of 3% on the transfer value or the self-assessment of the real estate readjusted.
-Those that are expressly established in Articles 27 and 28 of the Municipal Taxation Law, are not expected to pay this tax.
+Those not expected to pay this tax are expressly established in Articles 27 and 28 of the Municipal Taxation Law.

 It should be noted that when it comes from the first sale of a newly-built property, the transfer will be taxed with General Sales Tax (also called VAT) at a rate of 18% of 50% of the price of the sale.
 Said tax paid could be used by the buyer as a tax credit.